Description of Research Program

 These projects have been supported by the National Science Foundation (CHE-0136844), the American Chemical Society Petroluem Research Fund (36594-B5), Research Corporation, the UW Oshkosh Faculty Development Program, the UW Oshkosh Student-Faculty Collaborative Program, and the PFG scholars program.

-Gorman Stock is presently working on ab initio calculations aimed at understanding the interaction of some small ligands with the protein glutathione reductase.
-Please feel free to talk to him about the project and doing research in general.
-Other students who have done research in my lab are: Ty Hetherinton, Demetria Dickinson, Liem Nguyen, Matt Farkas, Jessica Seefeldt, Brooke Koshel, Scott Vander Wielan, Nicole Kitzerow, Brendon Thompkins, Kim Hopsfensperger, Chris Potratz, Patrick Roach, Allan Stockinger, Katie Jensen, Jenny Dahl, Dustyn Sawall, Scott Zirngible, Brian Koeck, Jeremy Leveille, Mike Faley, Margaret Nguyen, Michael Phillips, Julie Wieland and Robert Kleisner.
+Miguel Baldomero is presently working on ab initio calculations aimed at understanding the interaction of some small ligands with the protein glutathione reductase.
+Marissa Buzzanca is currently working on ab initio calculations aimed at developing a reliable "back-of-the-envelope" method for estimating vertical ionization potentials.
+Please feel free to talk to them about the projects and doing research in general.
+Other students who have done research in my lab are: Miguel Baldomero, Marissa Buzzanca, Gorman Stock, Ty Hetherinton, Demetria Dickinson, Liem Nguyen, Matt Farkas, Jessica Seefeldt, Brooke Koshel, Scott Vander Wielan, Nicole Kitzerow, Brendon Thompkins, Kim Hopsfensperger, Chris Potratz, Patrick Roach, Allan Stockinger, Katie Jensen, Jenny Dahl, Dustyn Sawall, Scott Zirngible, Brian Koeck, Jeremy Leveille, Mike Faley, Margaret Nguyen, Michael Phillips, Julie Wieland and Robert Kleisner.